Scott Cassidy: Dealt to Boston

 On April 18, 2004, the Jays traded Cassidy to their AL East rival, the Boston Red Sox, for a player to be named.
 Scott did not prove to be a major acquisition as he finished the 2004 campaign playing on the Red Sox's Triple-A affiliate in Pawtucket.
 He also spent the first part of the 2005 year in Triple-A splitting time between the Pawtucket and Portland squads.

 He then pitched in 1 game for Boston coming in as a relief pitcher.
 He was traded on July 19, 2005, for the second time in his career.
 This time it was to a team in the National League, the San Diego Padres.
 Outfielder Adam Hyzdu came over to Boston in return.

 Pitching in the NL

-With San Diego for the second half of 2005, he had a 1–1 record with a much lower ERA then he had as a member of the Red Sox at 6.57.
+With San Diego for the second half of 2005, Cassidy had a 1–1 record with a much lower ERA then he had as a member of the Red Sox at 6.57.
 In 2006, he posted a much more respectable 2.53 ERA while winning 6 games.

 He threw 42.2 innings in his 42 appearances all of which came out of the bullpen as a reliever.
 Cassidy signed a minor league contract with the Milwaukee Brewers on December 3, 2007, but announced his retirement on March 2, 2008.